alansafahi/soapboxx/apple-signin-fix-guide.md

 2. Sign in with your Apple Developer account

 ### Step 2: Edit Service ID Configuration
-1. Find and click on Service ID: `app.soapboxsuperapp.signin`
+1. Find and click on Service ID: `com.soapboxsuperapp.auth`
 2. Click "Configure" next to "Sign in with Apple"
 3. Under "Return URLs", add this exact URL:
    ```